EdwinVargas22/World-Happiness-2021/README.md

 ## Introduction

 The data countains 149 countries which each country is assigned to a region.
 They are all scored based on GDP per captia, Social Support, Life Expectancy, Freedom, Generosity, and Corruption Score.
-There is an overall score called country score which is the score of happiness from a scale of 1-10.
+There is an overall score called country score which is the average score of happiness from a scale of 1-10.

 The goal in this analysis, is to see which of the 6 criteria's have a strong correlation to the country score.